-When teaching students how to manage their time, a timer that counts up is sometimes easier to use.
+When teaching students how to manage their time, a timer that counts up is sometimes easier to use than one that counts down.
 Take writing, for example.
 You may want your students to brainstorm, or stay in the prewriting phase, for 10 minutes before moving on to the draft phase.
 A timer that counts up is much more effective than one that counts back.

 Creative Timed Activities to Try in Your Classroom

 We’ve covered the basics, but now let’s get specific!
 Are you looking for some truly fun timed activities you can add to your teacher toolkit?
 Here are some fun ideas from our teacher team.

 1. Birthday Line-Up Challenge

 This timed activity is a great way to test students’ problem-solving abilities.
 The premise is fairly simple too: Tell students you’re going to set a timer, and they need to get out of their seats and line up in order of birthdate.